simonMakumi/Marketing-A-B-Testing-Analysis/README.md

 # Marketing-A-B-Testing-Analysis

 This project analyzes an A/B testing dataset from a marketing campaign to determine the effectiveness of advertisements in driving conversions.
-The analysis involves hypothesis testing, effect size calculation, confidence intervals, and visualizations.
+The analysis involves hypothesis testing, effect size calculation, confidence intervals and visualizations.

 ## Introduction